rowjay007/eco-dex/README.md

 Eco-Dex is a modern, scalable e-commerce platform built using a microservices architecture.
 The platform provides a robust foundation for building and deploying e-commerce applications with features like user management, product catalog, shopping cart, order processing, payment integration, and real-time notifications.

+## System Design

+### High-Level Architecture
+- Microservices-based architecture for modularity and scalability
+- Event-driven communication using Apache Kafka
+- Distributed caching with Redis
+- Load balancing and API Gateway using Nginx
+- Container orchestration with Kubernetes

+### Scalability Considerations
+- Horizontal scaling of services based on load
+- Database sharding and replication
+- Caching strategies at multiple levels
+- Message queue for asynchronous processing
+- CDN integration for static assets

+### Security Measures
+- JWT-based authentication
+- Role-based access control (RBAC)
+- API rate limiting
+- Data encryption at rest and in transit
+- Regular security audits and penetration testing

 ## Architecture

 The platform consists of the following microservices: